Frequently Asked QuestionsWhen can we snowmobile to Yellowstone?

 Yes!
 Due to limited access into Yellowstone advanced reservations are required.
 Advanced reservations are highly recommended for tours outside the park as well.

-Deposit and Cancellation Policy
+Deposit and Cancellation Policy for Yellowstone:

 Will we go snowmobiling if it snows?
 Yes, due to the inherent nature of winter weather and snowmobiling, all tours will proceed on cold and snowy days.
 Hazardous weather conditions or safety factors may require Jackson Hole Snowmobile Tours to cancel your trip, in such cases all deposits are fully refundable.
 Average temperatures.